googleforgames/agones/site/content/en/docs/Reference/gameserver.md

   # [FeatureFlag:CountsAndLists]
   # Counts and Lists provides the configuration for generic (player, room, session, etc.) tracking features.
   # Commented out since Alpha, and disabled by default
-  # priorities:
   # counters: # counters are int64 counters that can be incremented and decremented by set amounts.
-Keys must be declared at GameServer creation ti me.
+Keys must be declared at GameServer creation time.
   #   games: # arbitrary key.
   #     count: 1 # initial value.
   #     capacity: 100 # (Optional) Maximum value for the counter.
 0 is max(int64).
   #   sessions:
   #     count: 1
   # lists: # lists are lists of values stored against this GameServer that can be added and deleted from.
-Keys must be declared at GameServer cr  eation time.
+Keys must be declared at GameServer creation time.
   #   players: # an empty list, with a capacity set to 10.
   #     capacity: 10 # capacity value, defaults to 1000.
   #   rooms:
   #     capacity: 333
   #     values: # initial set of values in a list.
   #       - room1
   #       - room2
   #       - room3
   #
   # Pod template configuration
   # {{< k8s-api-version href="#podtemplate-v1-core" >}}